 How does poverty affect children’s mental health?

-When families struggle to afford the basic essentials, these challenges can affect a child's physical and mental wellbeing.
+When families struggle to afford basic essentials, this can affect a child’s physical and mental wellbeing.
+Financial pressure shapes daily life, from housing and food to school and friendships.
+Over time, this stress can affect how children feel, behave and cope.

 Currently 1.6 million children (11% of all children) live in low-income households that struggle to afford essentials like warm winter coats and fresh fruit and vegetables.